 7 Control Functions: 2 Aileron, 2 Flaps, 1 Motor, 1 Elevator, 1 Rudder

-The North American Aviation T-28 Trojan is a piston-engined military trainer aircraft used by the United States Air Force and United States Navy beginning in the 1950s.
+The North American Aviation T-28 Trojan is a piston-engined military trainer aircraft used by the United States Air Force and the United States Navy beginning in the 1950s.
 Besides its use as a trainer, the T-28 was successfully employed as a counter-insurgency aircraft, primarily during the Vietnam War.
 It has continued in civilian use as an aerobatics and Warbird performer.
-The FMS 1400mm T-28 Yellow Navy Trojan V4 is a warbird with gentle flight characteristics and can be used as a RC-trainer plane.
-Equipped with shock absorbing oleo struts, servo less retractable landing gear, working full size flaps, bright LED navigation lights, scale details like chrome spinner and landing gear doors, secure ball links on push rods, multi wire connector allows quick disconnect of wires for easy wing removal.
+The FMS 1400mm T-28 Yellow Navy Trojan V4 is a warbird with gentle flight characteristics and can be used as an RC-trainer plane.
+Equipped with shock-absorbing oleo struts, servo less retractable landing gear, working full-size flaps, bright LED navigation lights, scale details like chrome spinner and landing gear doors, secure ball links on pushrods, the multi-wire connector allows quick disconnect of wires for easy wing removal.

-Modified landing gear, low bounce bigger tires, soft springs, use 4mm Align feathering shaft for vertical axle in nose wheel, added Rare-earth magnets to reinforce the closure of the cockpit.
+Modified landing gear, low bounce bigger tires, soft springs, use 4mm Align feathering shaft for the vertical axle in nose wheel, added Rare-earth magnets to reinforce the closure of the cockpit.
 Used different types of weathering techniques to improve the look of this model, used black trim line tape.
 Used airbrush techniques.
-Oracover ironing film on top of the foam to change the look of the model. .Added my own Decals inktjet printed on Testors White Decal Paper.
-Finished with a gloss IR and water-resistent varnish.
-Added a Spektrum Airspeed pitot-tube, voltage and Flight power telemetry.
+Oracover ironing film on top of the foam to change the look of the model. .Added my own Decals ink-jet printed on Testors White Decal Paper.
+Finished with a gloss IR and water-resistant varnish.
+Added a Spektrum Airspeed pitot-tube, voltage, and Flight power telemetry.
 Put in a Spektrum 7 channel RX with AS3X technology.
-Used a separate UBEC from Castle Creations and an Optipower Ultraguard battery with fail safe switch PCB.
+Used a separate UBEC from Castle Creations and an Optipower Ultraguard battery with fail-safe switch PCB.

 Used different types of weathering techniques to improve the look of this model.
-First time that I used airbrush techniques.
+The first time that I used airbrush techniques.
 Oracover ironing film on top of the foam to change the look of this model and added D-day stripes.
-Added my own Decals inktjet printed on Testors White Decal Paper.
-Added Spektrum Airspeed, voltage and Flight power telemetry.
+Added my own Decals ink-jet printed on Testors White Decal Paper.
+Added Spektrum Airspeed, voltage, and Flight power telemetry.
 Put in Spektrum with AS3X technology 9 channel RX.
-Used a separate UBEC from Castle Creations and an Optipower Ultraguard battery with fail safe switch PCB.
-Recently added a MrRCSound Aspire 4.1 Sound Module with Exiters in the two Motor Compartiments.
+Used a separate UBEC from Castle Creations and an Optipower Ultraguard battery with fail-safe switch PCB.
+Recently added a MrRCSound Aspire 4.1 Sound Module with Exciters in the two Motor Compartments.

 The Supermarine Spitfire is one of the most popular warbirds in history.
 This British single-seat fighter was used famously by the Royal Air Force and the Allies, earning distinction during the Battle of Britain and throughout World War II.
 Over 20,300 aircraft were produced with more than 24 variants.
 The Spitfire’s versatility and maneuverability in the hands of skilled pilots made it a lethal weapon against Axis forces.
 The timeless Spitfire continues to fly in modern times as a tribute to aviation history and military veterans.

 Used different types of weathering techniques, changed green camouflage color with a splashing technique to change the look of this model.
-Added instrument panel and ahand painted pilot inside cockpit.
+Added instrument panel and a hand-painted pilot inside the cockpit.
 Modified landing gear with other tires.
-Added Spektrum airspeed, flight voltage and power telemetry.
+Added Spektrum airspeed, flight voltage, and power telemetry.
 Installed Spektrum 9 Ch with AS3X gyro technology RX.
-Used a separate UBEC from Castle Creations and an Optipower Ultraguard battery with fail safe switch PCB.
-Installed a sound module Aspire from MrRCsound with two TT25 transducers in the radiators on the wings and put in a the Merlin Rolls Royce sound and maximized the allowable sound pressure to 84 dBA at 7m distance.
+Used a separate UBEC from Castle Creations and an Optipower Ultraguard battery with fail-safe switch PCB.
+Installed a sound module Aspire from MrRCsound with two TT25 transducers in the radiators on the wings and put in the Merlin Rolls Royce sound and maximized the allowable sound pressure to 84 dBA at 7m distance.